SMAC-Group/course_intro_statistics/chapters/chapter3.md

 </codeblock>

-<p>Based on this code, we obtain a 95% confidence interval for the log
+<p>Based on this code, you should obtain a 95% confidence interval for the logarithm of
 <span class="math inline">\(C_\max\)</span> of (4.283257, 6.48104).
 What
 is this telling us?</p>